department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 * When organizing precise numerical data, such as statistical data.

 ### When to consider something else
-* Tables should be used sparingly.
+* Use tables sparingly.
 When content can be organized as a [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) (e.g. 2-column term and description), a description list should be used.
+Lists will generally be more accessible on mobile screens since they will not require a horizontal scroll or create narrow, unreadable columns.
-* Lists will generally be more accessible on mobile screens since they will not require a horizontal scroll or create narrow, unreadable columns.
+* Avoid layout tables (tables that contain no data and are used solely for text formatting purposes).

 ### How to use tables
 - **Align data according to the content**